Techimium/repeaterly/readme.txt

 - 🔄 **Repeater Field Support** – Loop through ACF repeater fields to show dynamic content with flexible design.

+- 🔍 **Fetch Data from Any Post** – Load ACF Repeater or Relationship field data from any post ID, not just the current one.

+- 📄 **Built-in Pagination Support** – Add pagination or load more buttons to your repeater/relationship loops to manage large content sets seamlessly.

-- 🛠️ **Dynamic Widgets** – Use any Elementor widget inside your loop templates and bind them to ACF fields or subfields.
+- 🛠️ **Use Any Widget** – Use any Elementor widget inside your loop templates and bind them to ACF fields or subfields.

-- 🔁 **Nested Repeater Ready** – Supports **nested ACF repeater fields** for even more advanced content layouts.
+- 🔁 **Nested Repeater Ready** – Supports nested ACF repeater fields for building deeply structured layouts.

 👉 [Get Repeaterly Pro](https://repeaterly.com/)